 - Legacy Code: Having worked at this since before there were any graphical design applications, I'm comfortable working with tables and other rats-nest style code.
 I can work on your legacy site without quivering and moaning at all.

-- Wordpress — Much of my work is with Wordpress these days.
+- Wordpress — Much work is with Wordpress these days of course.
 I make child themes to make Wordpress sites that are responsive, and which look like regular static sites.
 Of course I can do bare bones Wordpress installs too, and help set that up.